fossasia/susi.ai/docs/ACCOUNTING.md

 User is then sent a verification link to confirm the sign up.
 And upon verifying through mail, the sign up process is completed.

 ##### Login
- Once the user has registered with the server, he can directly login using :
+ Once the user has registered with the server, they can directly login using :
  >- Email
  >- Password
 >- SUSI Server